jmmastey/slack_message/docs/03_message_dsl.md

 Note that a divider can only occur between sections, not within a single section.
 Because of how implicit sections are built, it may look like this works for simple messages.
-You may have troubles when you start adding more complicated elements to your messages.
+But, you may have troubles when you start adding more complicated elements to your messages.

 ### Buttons